-Corollary~\ref{cor:polydim:app} is a direct consequence of our general theory.
-It is easy to check that each sequence $\{V_n\}$ in Table~\ref{table:examples} comes from an FI-module $V$, and the machinery we develop makes it straightforward to check that each $V$ is finitely generated; the corollary then follows by applying Theorem~\ref{thm:intro:polydim}.
-As a contrasting example, the dimension of $H^2(\overline{\cM}_{g,n};\Q)$ grows exponentially with $n$, where $\overline{\cM}_{g,n}$ is the Deligne-Mumford compactification of the moduli space of $n$-pointed genus $g$ curves.
-Although the cohomology groups $H^2(\overline{\cM}_{g,n};\Q)$ do form an FI-module, this FI-module is not finitely generated.

-Apart from a few special cases, we do not know how to specify the polynomials produced by Corollary~\ref{cor:polydim:app}, although we can give explicit upper bounds for their degree.
-A primary obstacle is that our theorems on finite generation depend on the Noetherian property of FI-modules proved in \S\ref{sec:noetherian}, and such properties cannot in general be made effective.

-\para{Character polynomials} All of the vector spaces in Table~\ref{table:examples} have additional structure\,---\,each admits a natural action of the symmetric group $S_n$.
+\para{Character polynomials} Each of the vector spaces in Table~\ref{table:examples} admits a natural action of the symmetric group $S_n$.
 As noted above, any FI-module $V$ provides a linear action of $\End_{\FI}(\n) = S_n$ on $V_n$.
-To prove Theorem~\ref{thm:intro:polydim}, we actually prove a stronger description of the $V_n$ as $S_n$-representations, which we now describe.
+If $V$ is finitely generated, the representations $V_n$ satisfy strong constraints, as we now explain.

 For each $i\geq 1$ and any $n\geq 0$, let $X_i\colon S_n\to \N$ be the class function defined by

 Polynomials in the variables $X_i$ are called \emph{character polynomials}.
 Though perhaps not widely known, the study of character polynomials goes back to work of Frobenius, Murnaghan, Specht, and Macdonald (see e.g.\ \cite[Example I.7.14]{Mac}).